Elizabeth Warren Says W.H. Is Preventing States From Getting Medical Equipment, Doing ‘Worse Than Nothing’

 “Your multitude of failures has resulted in an unimaginable economic collapse and a public health catastrophe, in Massachusetts and nationwide,” the letter read.
 “On behalf of the American people, you must do better.”

 Trump has been criticized for failing to properly prepare for the coronavirus pandemic, especially after spending several weeks in the critical early period of the outbreak downplaying its severity and predicting that cases in the United States would soon drop down to zero.
-Since then, the virus has spread across the United States and the total number of confirmed cases topped China and Italy, making the U.S. the epicenter of the outbreak worldwide.
+Since then, the virus has spread across the U.S. and the total number of confirmed cases topped China and Italy, making the country the new epicenter of the worldwide outbreak.

-As NBC News reported, Trump has also been accused of politicizing the coronavirus outbreak and putting the lives of medical responders at risk by continuing a trade war with China that makes it more difficult to obtain medical equipment and supplies.
-The report noted that the White House is preparing an executive order that would require all federal agencies to buy medical equipment and supplies from American manufacturers.
+As NBC News reported, Trump has also been accused of politicizing the coronavirus outbreak and putting the lives of medical responders at risk by continuing a trade war with China that makes it more difficult to obtain health equipment and supplies.
+The report noted that the White House is preparing an executive order, as planned by trade adviser Peter Navarro, that would require all federal agencies to buy medical items from American manufacturers.

-The report noted that White House trade adviser Peter Navarro is leading plans for an executive order to have federal agencies obtain medical equipment and supplies only from American manufacturers, which has trade experts concerned.

 “There’s absolutely no reason at all to do that now,” said Michael O. Moore, a professor of economics and international affairs at George Washington University.
 “There’s no long-term economic benefit to not allowing medical supplies to come in while we’re in the middle of a health crisis.”